huangziwei/nk/TLDR.md

 # Environment: NK_VOICEVOX_RUNTIME=/absolute/path/to/run

-# UniDic helper commands

-nk tools install-unidic [--zip /path/to/unidic-cwj-3.1.1-full.zip] nk tools unidic-status

-- `install-unidic` downloads/extracts the official `unidic-cwj-3.1.1-full.zip` archive **into the current virtualenv** and sets it as the default dictionary for fugashi.
+# Dependency audit
+nk deps

-- `unidic-status` prints the managed path and any `NK_UNIDIC_DIR` override so you can confirm which dictionary is active.
+- `nk deps` prints the detected UniDic, VoiceVox, and ffmpeg installations so you can confirm versions/paths quickly.
 - `nk dav` exposes only `.mp3` files via WebDAV using your macOS login (PAM) and mirrors new MP3s as they are added under `books/`.
 Point clients such as Flacbox at `http://<your-mac-ip>:PORT/` to stream your nk library without copying files.
 > Note: `-o/--output-name` is only honored when `--single-file` is provided.
 ```